Reindeer-ski/reindeer/README.md

 Users subscribe to the available dapps by providing a signature.
 Subscription means that the user allows the DApp to send notifications to their account.

 Users can find DApps on the Explore Page and subscribe to them.
+Publishers can invoke the `subscribeToDApp` cloud function from their websites with the signatures of the users on following data: `sender=${publisherAddress}&topic=${topic}&receiver=${receiverAddress}&platform=1111`.
+The `platform` is a bitmask of the platforms that the user wants to receive notifications from.

 Users can connect Discord/Telegram/Email accounts on the Settings Page.
 Whenever a new notification is published, Reindeer.ski will send the notification to the connected accounts.